Mean Field Control with Poissonian Common Noise: A Pathwise Compactification Approach: Introduction

 The rest of the paper is organized as follows.
-Section \ref{sec:prob} introduces the model setup with Poissonian common noise and the relaxed control problem formulation of the MFC.
-Section \ref{compactification} presents two main steps of the pathwise methodology, i.e., the existence of the pathwise optimal controls using the compactification arguments in the pathwise formulation and the equivalence between the original problem with Poissonian common noise and the pathwise formulation with the aid of the newly established pathwise superposition principle.
-Section \ref{sec:main} presents the several main results including the existence of optimal control in the original MFC problem with common noise and the continuity of the value function with respect to the initial law.
-Section \ref{sec:MFG} elaborates the extension of the pathwise compactification approach in solving MFG problems with Poissonian common noise where the existence of strong MFE can be guaranteed.
-Finally, Section \ref{auxiliary} collects the auxiliary results and proofs regarding the Skorokhod topology and our concatenation techniques.
+Section \ref{sec:prob} introduces the model with Poissonian common noise and the relaxed control problem formulation of the MFC.
+Section \ref{sec:Compactification} establishes the existence of pathwise optimal controls using the compactification arguments in the pathwise formulation as if the common noise is absent.
+Section \ref{sec:Equivalence} develops the equivalence between the original problem with Poissonian common noise and the pathwise formulation with the aid of the auxiliary measure valued control problem, thereby confirming the existence of optimal relaxed controls in the original model.
+Section \ref{auxiliary} collects some auxiliary results and proofs.

 {\bf Notations.}\quad We list below some notations that will be used frequently throughout the paper: